Efficacy Analysis of Iran's Foreign Policy Strategies in Turkmenistan and Tajikistan

 Abstract

-Iran has close historical and economic ties with Central Asia, which provides a strong foundation for establishing relations with each other.
-The geographical location of Central Asian countries creates opportunities for cooperation with Iran.
-The Islamic Republic of Iran has increasingly sought to engage in the Central Asian region to secure its national interests and diversify its economy, as well as to avoid global isolation resulting from international sanctions.
-In recent years, Iran and Tajikistan have increased their mutual cultural and scientific cooperation and projects, and most of these activities have been carried out in Tajikistan.
-Iran and Turkmenistan have also established bilateral relations after independence.
-Iran has defended Turkmenistan's "neutrality" foreign policy and its hesitant attitudes towards the independent countries of the Commonwealth of Nations.
-The present research, using descriptive-analytical approach, seeks to answer the question, what are the strategies of Iran's foreign policy in these two republics?
-Have the strategies been effective enough to secure Iran's national interests in these two countries or not?
-The findings of the research show that by analyzing the effective political drivers in the relations between the parties, Iran's foreign policy in the two countries of Tajikistan and Turkmenistan has not been in accordance with the bilateral potentials, and only in the last two years, with the adoption of a look-to-the-east foreign policy, the relations between the parties have taken a development track.
+Iran has close historical and economic ties with Central Asia, which provides a strong foundation for establishing mutual relations.
+The geographical position of Central Asian countries creates grounds for cooperation with Iran.
+The Islamic Republic of Iran has increasingly sought engagement in the Central Asian region to secure its national interests, diversify its economy, and prevent global isolation resulting from international sanctions.
+In recent years, Iran and Tajikistan have expanded their mutual cultural and scientific cooperation, with most of these activities taking place in Tajikistan.
+Iran and Turkmenistan have also established bilateral relations since independence.
+Iran has supported Turkmenistan's policy of "neutrality" and its ambivalent attitudes toward the Commonwealth of Independent States.
+This research employs a descriptive-analytical approach to answer the following questions: What are Iran's foreign policy strategies in these two republics?
+Have these strategies been effective in securing Iran's national interests in these two countries?
+The findings indicate that when analyzing the key political drivers in bilateral relations, Iran's foreign policy in Tajikistan and Turkmenistan has not been commensurate with their mutual potential.
+Only in the last two years, with the adoption of the "Look to the East" foreign policy, have bilateral relations begun to develop progressively.

 Keywords